emjot/letsrate/README.md

 rails g model car name:string
 ```

-You have to include the Letsrate::rateable concern in your car model and define its rating dimensions with the rateable_on class method.
+You have to include the Letsrate::Rateable concern in your car model and define its rating dimensions with the rateable_on class method.

 ```ruby
 class Car < ActiveRecord::Base